Patient Resources

 prochoice.org

-The National Abortion Federation (NAF) is a professional association of abortion providers.
+The National Abortion Federation is a professional association of abortion providers.
 Members include clinics, some Planned Parenthood affiliates, physicians’ offices, and hospitals who together care for approximately half the people who have an abortion in the US and Canada each year.

 Planned Parenthood